Written by

 First, let’s consider the positives, especially in relation to your long-term hiring strategy.

 An effective program should nurture inexperienced but hardworking interns and develop them into responsible and talented professionals.
-An effective program should also attract other career-seekers with potential.
-That means an internship program can become an important part of your hiring pipeline.
+It should also attract other career-seekers with potential.
+That means an internship program can become an important part of your hiring pipeline, especially if it's well-regarded and engenders a competitive talent pool.

 Similarly, an effective program can shorten your time to hire since the interns you’ve been developing have already been vetted and integrated into your company culture.